AsijitM/pedal_startup/README.md

-Certainly!
-Here's a more polished version of the instruction to clone the repository and set up both frontend and backend locally, with information about the deployed application:

----

 # Pedal Startup Application

 Welcome to the Pedal Startup application repository.
 This repository contains both the frontend (FE) and backend (BE) components of the Pedal Startup application.